docknetwork/api-docs/source/index.html.md

 ```

 Creates and issues a JSON-LD Verifiable Credential that conforms to the [W3C VCDM specification](https://www.w3.org/TR/vc-data-model/).
 The `type` values and subject properties must be represented by a schema URI in the `context` property.
 If you do not specify a `context` property, the API will automatically generate an embedded JSON-LD context based on the properties within your credential.
+You can read more about JSON-LD and contexts [here](https://json-ld.org/spec/latest/json-ld/#the-context).

 <aside class="notice">
 The <code>https://www.w3.org/2018/credentials/v1</code> context URI is always required and will be supplied by default at all times